CivicSpleen/sdrdl-ambry-bundles/cde.ca.gov/api-combined/README.md

 Compilation of multiple years of California Academic Performance Index scores into single files.

+** WARNING: This dataset involved a very difficult conversion process, and is likely to have many errors.
+See Caveats in the documentation ***

 This dataset includes two files that combine multiple years of the [California Academic Performance Index](http://www.cde.ca.gov/ta/ac/ap/) into single CSV files.
 These files have a few advantages over the oroginal data releases from The California Department of Education:

 * Multiple years of records are combined into a single file